 Educational Materials for Lead Poisoning Prevention

-The DOH lead education materials below can be downloaded from the Internet.
-Or, you can request multiple copies, free of charge, using this form.
+Department of Health lead education materials can be downloaded using the links below or you can request multiple copies, free of charge:

-For information on how to obtain multiple copies of lead education materials for home renovators and contractors that are not listed on this order form, contact the Center for Environmental Health, Outreach and Education group at: ceheduc@health.state.ny.us; phone: (518) 402-7530.
+For information on how to obtain multiple copies of lead education materials for home renovators and contractors that are not listed on this order form, contact the Center for Environmental Health, Outreach and Education Group (email ceheduc@health.ny.gov or call 518-402-7530).

-Occupational health materials for employers, employees, and health care providers can be ordered from the Bureau of Occupational Health: (518) 402-7900, or email: boh@health.state.ny.us.
+Occupational health materials for employers, employees, and health care providers can be ordered from the Bureau of Occupational Health & Injury Prevention (email boh@health.ny.gov or call 518-402-7900).

-The Environmental Protection Agency (EPA) also has pamphlets, including, Fight Lead Poisoning with a Healthy Diet; Protect Your Family from Lead in Your Home; and Renovate Right: Important Lead Hazard Information for Families, Child Care Providers and Schools.
-To order EPA pamphlets, contact the National Lead Information Center at 1-800-424-5323.
-Allow 4-6 weeks for delivery.
-These publications can also be downloaded from EPA web site.
+The U.S. Environmental Protection Agency also has pamphlets, including: Fight Lead Poisoning with a Healthy Diet; Protect Your Family from Lead in Your Home; and Renovate Right: Important Lead Hazard Information for Families, Child Care Providers and Schools.
+Publications can be downloaded from the U.S. Environmental Protection Agency website.
+You may also contact the National Lead Information Center (1-800-424-5323) to receive a general information packet, to order documents, or for detailed information about lead.

 Educational Materials for Parents and Caregivers